splunk/addonfactory-ucc-generator/docs/troubleshooting.md

 ![img.png](images/troubleshooting_input_error.png)

-It happens that during the creation of the add-on an error will be made in the code of modinput scripts, such as incorrect import, unhandled exception etc. During the building of the add-on it will not be caught and such a package can be installed in splunk without any problems.
-Unfortunately, when trying to enter the add-on page we will see the message as shown above.
-The information itself is not very clear and certainly will not make it easier to find the rootcause of the problem.
+During the creation of the add-on, an error, such as incorrect import, unhandled exception etc., can be made in the code of modinput scripts.
+When the add-on is built, this error is not caught and a package can be installed in Splunk without any problems.
+However, when you try to enter the add-on page, you will see the message presented above.
+As this message is not clear, it is not helpful in finding the root cause of the problem.

-Fortunately, most errors are logged in Splunk on internal indexes and one such index is `_internal`.
+Fortunately, most errors are logged in Splunk on the internal indexes.
+One of these indexes is `_internal`.

-The very first thing we can do is search the above index for the word `ERROR` or `stderr`.
+First, search the `_internal` index for the word `ERROR` or `stderr`.
 Usually the source of these logs is the `splunkd` process, so it can be used to pre-filter data.

 `index = _internal source=*splunkd* ERROR` or `index = _internal source=*splunkd* stderr`

-In the case of small infrastructures, this simple query can return the information we need, unfortunately, often the instances are large and have many applications, each of which may have errors.
+In the case of small infrastructures, this simple query can return information you need.

+When the instances are large and they have many applications, each of them can have errors.
-In addition, some errors are recorded only once at the time of add-on installation so it can be difficult to determine the correct timerange.
+In addition, some errors are recorded only once when the add-on is installed, so it can be difficult to determine the correct time range.

-In this case, we can narrow our search to a specific add-on.
-This is not trivial because we do not log any specific parameter that would easily filter out data for a specific add-on.
-What we can do, however, is use the `scheme` parameter, which is directly correlated with the names of inputs in the add-on.
+In this case, you can narrow your search to a specific add-on.
+This may not be easy because no unique parameter is logged that would easily filter out data for a specific add-on.
+However, you can use the `scheme` parameter, which is directly correlated with the names of inputs in the add-on.

-example of logged error:
+The example of a logged error:
 ![img.png](images/troubleshooting_error_example.png)

-Schema logs the input name with a colon at the end, so to be sure we can use an asterisk after entering the name:
+Schema logs the input name with a colon at the end, so use an asterisk after entering the name:

 `index = _internal source=*splunkd* (component=ModularInputs stderr) OR component=ExecProcessor (scheme IN (example_input_one*, example_input_two*, example_input_three_abc*))`

-or a shortened version, using the wildcard mechanic:
+Or you can use a shortened version, using the wildcard mechanic:

 `index = _internal source=*splunkd* (component=ModularInputs stderr) OR component=ExecProcessor (scheme IN (*example_input*))`

-Since in the above examples we are talking about errors coming from modular input scripts, so we have added another filtering factor – the `ModularInputs` component.
-In addition, we have also included the `ExecProcessor` component, which is responsible for running and managing scripts.
+Since in this example we are talking about errors coming from the modular input scripts, another filtering factor, the `ModularInputs` component, is added.
+The `ExecProcessor` component is also included.
+It is responsible for running and managing scripts.